 - Optional Sirius Backseat TV with three channels of programming

-- UConnect tunes with 30GB hard drive and available 10-speaker surround-sound stereo system
+- UConnect system with 30GB hard drive and available 10-speaker surround-sound stereo system

 - Numerous storage options, including in-floor storage